Call for applications – Theme: Equine Welfare

 For this year's open call, the Swedish-Norwegian Foundation for Equine Research has switched application systems.
 We are shutting down the old one, SBS Manager, and launching the new one, Researchweb.

 Researchweb is ready to use, but only for new applications.
-The new application system is not yet ready for those of you with ongoing projects from before — it will become available in June.
+The new application system is not yet ready for those of you with ongoing projects from before.
+It will become available in June.

 Research areas